awsdocs/amazon-forecast-developer-guide/doc_source/access-control-overview.md

 ### Identity\-Based Policies \(IAM Policies\)<a name="manage-access-iam-policies"></a>

 You can attach permissions policies to IAM identities\.
 For example, you can do the following:
-+ **Attach a permissions policy to a user or a group in your account** – To grant a user permissions to create an Amazon Forecast resource, such as a workspace, you can attach a permissions policy to a user or to a group that the user belongs to\.
++ **Attach a permissions policy to a user or a group in your account** – To grant a user permissions to create an Amazon Forecast resource, such as a dataset group, you can attach a permissions policy to a user or to a group that the user belongs to\.
 + **Attach a permissions policy to a role \(grant cross\-account permissions\)** – You can attach an identity\-based permissions policy to an IAM role to grant cross\-account permissions\.
 For example, the administrator in account A can create a role to grant cross\-account permissions to another AWS account \(for example, account B\) or an AWS service as follows:

   1. Account A administrator creates an IAM role and attaches a permissions policy to the role that grants permissions on resources in account A\.